razeware/razeware.github.io/_posts/2018-11-12-how-does-raywenderlich-com-work.md

 One upside, I suppose, is that I learned far more than I ever wanted to know about VAT and sales taxes, before I concluded that managing tax requirements ourselves was simply asking for trouble.
 This would have not only added a huge development overhead (plus ongoing maintenance), but also added additional challenges from an accountancy perspective.

-That struck my favourite option from the list. _Arrivederci_, Stripe.
+That struck my preferred option from the list. _Arrivederci_, Stripe.

 Fortunately, there are payment providers who can handle the tax side of things for you, by acting as a reseller.
 This also meant that we vastly reduced the number of providers available to us — to three.